 Attach the extruder unit to the sample cylinder by screwing to the bottom and tightening with a wrench to secure.

-Fill the sample cylinder with ultrapure water.NOTE: If heat is used, place a thermometer into the cylinder and wait until water has reached desired temperature before continuing.
+NOTE: If heat is used, place a thermometer into the cylinder and wait until water has reached desired temperature before continuing.
 This will ensure that the sample temperature is maintained throughout the entire extrusion process.

+Fill the sample cylinder with ultrapure water.
 Extrude the water through the extruder unit prior to adding the sample into the sample cylinder.
 This is done to pre-wet the membranes, similar to the mini extruder.

 NOTE: Ensure the cap is fully screwed on and the pressure relief valve is closed completely before turning on the nitrogen.
 Minimal pressure is required for this step (~5-10 psi).